dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-Data-Paper.md

 ## Abstract

 Abstract is a short version of Introduction, a tiny version of whole paper.
+For application-oriented paper, it will better to articulate that we have "deployed" the algorithm.

 In an Abstract, we mainly provide the following four pieces of information:

 * Background (and Vision)
-* Problems (and Gaps)
+* Problems (and Gaps/Challenges)
 * Our methods to solve the problems (narrow the gap)
+* Innovation (Can come from problem or solution)
 * Our achievements (performance)

 ## Indroduction